 Most often you would start with the name of the performing artist, but you can also cite by composer (e.g., Beethoven).
 It depends who is more central to your project.

 You can also add a lot of extra information in the container portion of the citation (other contributors, a streaming service, etc.).
-In other words, the examples below provide just a few possible ways of citing an audio recording.
+The examples below provide a few possible ways of citing an audio recording.

 River, Don.
 Obsidian Heart.
 Dark Wood Studios, 2012.

-When citing a musical score, you will want to end your citation with a description (score is the default option).
+When citing a musical score, it is up to you if you would like to add a descriptive label (e.g., score).
 For older scores, you may want to add the original date of publication:

 Here is a sample podcast from a station called Not Politically Correct: